Inclusion and Diversity

 The Global Inclusion Council provides thought leadership, guidance and support to enhance Baxter's inclusive culture.
 Composed of leaders from the company's businesses, regions and functions worldwide, the council's charter is to

 - Promote and advocate Baxter's inclusion philosophy and initiatives

 - Identify issues and barriers in the workplace that could impact an inclusive culture

 - Recommend new ideas or initiatives to accelerate an inclusive culture

 - Identify opportunities to leverage existing initiatives across the company

 - Ensure inclusion initiatives align to Baxter's business priorities.

 Business Resource Groups

-Business Resource Groups (BRGs) support Baxter’s business goals and aim to enhance personal growth and multicultural understanding, while strengthening relationships among employees and with customers and community partners.
-Baxter has five BRGs: “African-American Leadership Council,” “Asian Leadership Network,” “Baxter Equality Network,” “Building Women Leaders” and “Latinos@Baxter.”
+Business Resource Groups (BRGs) provide a forum for employees to develop skills, experience valuable cultural connections and support key business initiatives.
+These groups support Baxter's business goals and aim to enhance personal growth and multicultural understanding, while strengthening relationships among employees, customers, business partners and community partners.

 Other Business and Regional Initiatives